|

 So one round of the mantra has a total of 11 atomic syllables or pulses.
 It will take longer to repeat a full round, but at this

-time you are more concerned with the space being created by the atomic
+time we are more concerned with the space being created by the atomic

 syllables as opposed to their resonance. |

-motion in your system while attaining a maximum flow of attention
+motion in our system while attaining a maximum flow of attention

 on space without wavering. |